Helping you discover the best of Britain’s vineyards

-A Guide to Exploring Vineyards from Rye
+A Guide to Visiting the best Vineyards near Rye

 Positioned near the Sussex-Kent border and just inland from the coast, Rye has long been a destination in its own right rather than simply a convenient place to stay.
 Its compact medieval centre, independent shops, and strong food and drink scene make it an appealing base even without vineyard visits.
 What sets Rye apart is how easily those town pleasures combine with access to some of southern England’s most interesting wine estates, most of them reachable within 15–30 minutes by car.